Michael Gettel: The View From Here (2021/2022)

 In early January, 2021, Gettel felt a strong pull to once again jump into composing with the intention of releasing the new material to the public.
 He reached out to his longtime constant companion in the studio, engineer/mixer Frank Bry, as well as studio owner Robert Lang, and both welcomed the opportunity to be reunited in Seattle after a 20-year hiatus.
 Plans were made to record in October.

 Gettel spent April at his piano, writing out 12 new pieces by hand, and spent the subsequent months rehearsing the new material.
 The sessions at Bobby Lang's occurred the week of Oct.
 10–15, and were nostalgic and fruitful.
 They also included the appearance of young pianist Kelsey Lee Cate, who was invited to duet on the song, “Rise.”
 The first single, “The Parting Glass,” was released Dec.
 10 on First Snow Music; the second single, "Aerial," was released Jan.
 14, 2022.

 The full album was released Feb.
 11, 2022.

 “The View From Here” is a return to Gettel's solo piano days, and in some ways reminiscent of his debut album, “San Juan Suite.”
 His love of merging natural ambient sounds with his compositions reappears here to great effect.

+By the end of May, 2022, Gettel's new release had reached No. 1 on the New Age Music Chart (NAMC).
+By June, 2022, Gettel's new release reached No. 1 on the One World Radio Music Charts.

 The album has been honored with two silver medals from The 2022 Global Music Awards for the New Age and Composition categories, as well as a nomination from the 2022 Hollywood Music In Media Awards, for the single, "Van Gogh Sky," in the Neoclassical category.